AI-ROS/agv-visual-localization/README.md

   | Average Recall     (AR)  |     0.50:0.95   |   small  |    100    |     0.005    |
   | Average Recall     (AR)  |     0.50:0.95   |  medium  |    100    |     0.052    |
   | Average Recall     (AR)  |     0.50:0.95   |   large  |    100    |     0.334    |

+  Although a huge difference between the numerical results for the validation set between the two architectures presented so far, this model is also performant on our roads.
+Please, check the videos below.

   Visual results on our roads: [video1](https://www.youtube.com/watch?v=DGnp-dfRaXU) and [video2](https://www.youtube.com/watch?v=cSvrMytWKd8)